santosh/design-patterns/behavorial/README.md

 Subscription list is dynamic, so subscribers can join or leave the list whenever they need to.

+Intent: Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 ### Example

 In the e-commerce website, items go out of stock from time to time.
 There can be customers who are interested in a particular item that went out of stock.
 There are three solutions to this problem: